test-fullautomation/vscode-jsonp/README.md

 ## Getting Started

-This is a vscode extension supports enhanced JSON syntax (is called as `jsonp`) which is used by [python-jsonpreprocessor](https://github.com/test-fullautomation/python-jsonpreprocessor) package.
+This is a vscode extension supports enhanced JSON syntax (is called as `jsonp`) which is provided by [python-jsonpreprocessor](https://github.com/test-fullautomation/python-jsonpreprocessor) package.

 ### How to install
 This extension is currently not available on